heat-tools/hot/README.md

 ## get_output
 There is a useful function called `get_output` that can be called to plug in outputs from your heat stack.
 It will replace itself with the output value for a given `output-list` key.
-The output you fetch, must be in the outputs section of your template.
-An example would be:
+The output you fetch, must be in the outputs section of your Heat template.
+This function will only work in the `resource_tests` section of your tests file since the stack must be up before the values can be retrieved.
+An example of use would be:
 ```yaml
 hosts: { get_output: server_ip }
 ```